iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/Shannon's Entropy.md

 **Claim**:

 > Information is the reciprical of the probability.
+Equivalently, the amount of reduced uncertainly is the inverse of the probability.

 Consider outcomes with 2 cases: $1, 0$, with probability of $\frac{1}{4}, \frac{3}{4}$.